stefan-hesse/test-repository/web-console-ui-translations/UI_TRANSLATIONS_README.md

 ```
 web-console-ui-translations/
 ├── en.json                   ← English source strings (from Prasad / Avatour app)
 ├── translate.py              ← Translation script
-├── README.md        ← This file
+├── UI_TRANSLATIONS_README.md ← This file
 └── dist/
-    ├── it.json      ← Italian output (auto-generated, do not edit manually)
+    ├── it.json               ← Italian output
-    ├── de.json      ← German output (auto-generated, do not edit manually)
+    ├── de.json               ← German output
+    ├── en-prev.json          ← English snapshot from last run (delta detection)
     └── translations.xlsx     ← Combined review file (EN / IT / DE)
 ```

 ---

 ## How it works

-1. `translate.py` reads `en.json`
+1. `translate.py` reads `en.json` and compares it against `dist/en-prev.json`
+   (the English snapshot from the previous run) to find which keys have changed
+2. Only changed or new keys are sent to DeepL — existing translations are preserved
-2. For ~15 known problem keys per language, values are set directly via `PRE_TRANSLATIONS` — bypassing DeepL entirely
+3. For ~15 known problem keys per language, values are set directly via `PRE_TRANSLATIONS`, bypassing DeepL entirely
-3. All remaining strings are sent to the DeepL API in batches of 50
+4. A DeepL glossary enforces key terminology — notably `meeting → Meeting` and `meetings → Meetings` in German, preventing incorrect pluralisation
-4. Placeholders (`$t(key)`, `{{variable}}`, `<0>`, `</1>` etc.) are masked before translation and restored afterwards — so they are never translated or reordered
+5. Placeholders (`$t(key)`, `{{variable}}`, `<0>`, `</1>` etc.) are masked before
+   translation and restored afterwards — so they are never translated or reordered
-5. Post-processing fixes (`FIXES` and `SUBSTRING_FIXES`) correct any remaining known mistranslations
+6. Post-processing fixes (`FIXES` and `SUBSTRING_FIXES`) correct any remaining known mistranslations, including removing stray `@` characters that DeepL occasionally inserts after placeholder tags
-6. Output is written to `dist/it.json`, `dist/de.json`, and `dist/translations.xlsx`
+7. Output is merged with existing translations and written to `dist/it.json`, `dist/de.json`, and `dist/translations.xlsx`
+8. `dist/en-prev.json` is updated as a snapshot for the next run

+**First run** (no `en-prev.json` exists): all keys are translated.
+**Subsequent runs**: only keys whose English value changed are re-translated.
+**Manual edits** to `it.json` or `de.json` are preserved as long as their corresponding English key has not changed.

 ---